xpmethod/xpmethod.github.io/lab-culture.md

 We believe in presence.
 Regular "open lab" sessions (on Friday afternoons from 3-5pm, at Butler Studio 208b) are a key way to get involved and to stay in touch.
-We use the time to work on our projects, to learn new skills, or just to catch up on our own work.
+Use the time to work on your projects, learn new skills, share expertise, or just catch up on our own work.
 There are no requirements to attend.
-Just show up with your laptop.

 ### Modalities of Engagement